St Dominic’s Fair in Gdansk in 2020

 St Dominic’s Fair in Gdansk is one of the biggest commercial open-air events in Europe.
 It was established in 1260 by Pope Alexander IV, and since then has been annually organized in the streets of Gdansk – with the short period of a break during and after the Second World War.
-Until 2003 St. Dominic’s Fair started in August and lasted for two weeks.
-Since 2004, it starts on the last Saturday of July and lasts for three weeks.
-Gdansk St. Dominic Fair in 2019 will start on 27th of July and will last until 18th of August.
+In 2020, St Dominic’s Fair will start on the 25th of July and last for three weeks – until the 16th of August.
+We don’t know the exact programme yet, but below we present what happened during St. Dominic Fair in 2019.
+This should let you know what to expect this year.

 What will you find at St Dominic’s Fair in Gdansk?